 The Animal Care and Protection Act 2001 (Qld) requires that any person using animals for scientific purposes for research or teaching must:

-- first obtain approval from an animal ethics committee
+- first obtain ethical approval OR exemption from ethical review approval from an animal ethics committee (AEC)

 - comply with the Australian Code for the Care and Use of Animals for Scientific Purposes, 8th Edition, 2013 (the Code)